Popular words in English. A list of basic English words for live communication. Greetings and farewells

 two- two

-Word two is a quantitative numeral and translates as "two":
+Word two is a cardinal number and is translated as "two":

-He has been sleeping for two hours.
-He has been sleeping for two hours already.
+He has been sleeping for two hours.- He has been sleeping for two hours already.

-Two men are waiting for you.
-Two people are waiting for you.
+Two men are waiting for you.- Two people are waiting for you.

-how- how
+how- How

 Word how often used in questions: